driusan/dewm/src/Keyboard.md

 windows, pressing alt-q, and verifying that it prompts us with a warning that we're closing multiple tabs, instead of a crash report.)

-Next up, we'll be building on our window management and add keys for moving windows around in MovingWindows.md.
+Next up, we'll be building on our window management by adding keys for moving windows around in MovingWindows.md.